datastax/cass-operator/README.md

 ## Contacts

-Please reach out on Gitter, or by opening an issue on GitHub.
+For developement questions, please reach out on Gitter, or by opening an issue on GitHub.

+For usage questions, please visit our Community Forums: https://community.datastax.com

 ## License